IceWhaleTech/ZimaDocs/source/zimaos/setup-emby-server.md

 {% note warn Note: %}The above options are the best configurations we recommend based on various requirements.
 You can choose the configuration options that suit you according to your specific needs.
 Here are **three** options for managing media images:
-1. Save media images to media folder: Places images next to the media files, allowing easy access outside Emby.
+1. **Save media images to media folder**: Places images next to the media files, allowing easy access outside Emby.
-2. Keep a cached copy in the metadata folder: Stores images in a server folder for quick access.
+2.** Keep a cached copy in the metadata folder**: Stores images in a server folder for quick access.
-3. Pre-download images from the internet: Downloads images before displaying the media in Emby.
+3. **Pre-download images from the internet**: Downloads images before displaying the media in Emby.

 {% endnote %}